background

 Android 17: Everything We Know So Far About Google's Next OS Update

-Find out the desert name, release timeline and upcoming features of Android's next major update
+Find out the desert name, release timeline, eligible devices and the upcoming features of Android's next major update

 Abubakar Mohammed profile pictureby Abubakar Mohammed